x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/preserve-bcc-recipients-and-group-members.md

 ---
-title: "Preserve Bcc and expanded distribution group recipients for eDiscovery" ms.author: serdars
+localization_priority: Normal
+description: In-Place Hold and Litigation Hold allow you to preserve mailbox content to meet regulatory compliance and eDiscovery requirements.
+Information about recipients directly addressed in the To and Cc fields of a message is included in all messages by default, but your organization may require the ability to search for and reproduce details about all recipients of a message. ms.topic: article
 author: SerdarSoysal
+ms.author: serdars
+ms.assetid: eb8ddf15-0080-457e-9d83-e73e193da334
+ms.date: 7/6/2018
+title: Preserve Bcc and expanded distribution group recipients for eDiscovery ms.collection: exchange-server ms.audience: ITPro ms.prod: exchange-server-it-pro
 manager: serdars
-ms.date: 7/6/2018
-ms.audience: ITPro
-ms.topic: article
-ms.prod: exchange-server-it-pro
-localization_priority: Normal
-ms.assetid: eb8ddf15-0080-457e-9d83-e73e193da334
-description: "In-Place Hold and Litigation Hold allow you to preserve mailbox content to meet regulatory compliance and eDiscovery requirements.
-Information about recipients directly addressed in the To and Cc fields of a message is included in all messages by default, but your organization may require the ability to search for and reproduce details about all recipients of a message."

 ---

 # Preserve Bcc and expanded distribution group recipients for eDiscovery